openebs-archive/openebs-docs/docs/troubleshooting.md

 <h3><a class="anchor" aria-hidden="true" id="application-pod-not-running-Rancher"></a>Application pods are not running when OpenEBS volumes are provisioned on Rancher</h3>

 The setup environment where the issue occurs is rancher/rke with bare metal hosts running CentOS.
 After installing OpenEBS, OpenEBS pods are running, but application pod is in *ContainerCreating* state.
-The output of `kubectl get pods` is displayed as follows.
+It consume Jiva volume.The output of `kubectl get pods` is displayed as follows.

 ```
 NAME                                                             READY     STATUS              RESTARTS   AGE